Justme017/Space-Detective/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions, suggestions, or bug reports, please open an issue on the [GitHub Issues page](https://github.com/Justme017/Space-Detective/issues) or contact the maintainer at [your-email@example.com].
+For questions, suggestions, or bug reports, please open an issue on the [GitHub Issues page](https://github.com/Justme017/Space-Detective/issues).

 Happy investigating in the stars!